ulims/GoNest/CONTRIBUTING.md

    - We'll help ensure your contribution fits well with the project

 3. **Merge** once approved:
-   - Your PR will be merged into the main branch
+   - Your PR will be merged into the master branch
    - You'll be added to the contributors list

 ## 🏗️ Development Setup